JasonJWilliamsNY/2018_nih_datascience_rfi/goal_04_workforce_response.md

 ## Performance measures and milestones that could be used to gauge the success of elements of the plan and inform course corrections

-This question is difficult to answer because there needs to be a defined and agreed-upon set of competencies for biomedical data science.
+Goal 4: This question is difficult to answer because there needs to be a defined and agreed-upon set of competencies for biomedical data science.
 From these will follow learning objectives and assessments for these objectives.
 At the next stage will be dissemination targets and measures of community use and buy in.
 A workshop could resolve and develop these over the course of a few months.

 ## Any other topic the respondent feels is relevant for NIH to consider in developing this strategic plan

-The work being done by NSF as well as the Data Science recommendations developed by the National Academies are highly relevant and need to be better integrated.
+Goal 4: The work being done by NSF as well as the Data Science recommendations developed by the National Academies are highly relevant and need to be better integrated.
 There is also a unique connection in Data Science to industry.
 Industry partners will continue to lead advances in Data Science relevant to biomedicine.